SPHS District Boundary Map

 In 2016, Park County’s only nurse practioner retired and Park County was without access to health care once again.
 In November 2017, the South Park Health Service District was approved as part of three ballot measures to gain health care access in Park County sustainably.

 A year later, SPHS District assumed ownership and management of the clinic building from the Town of Fairplay.
-In a partnership with HealthONE, the clinic reopened in October 2019, ensuring quality health care for residents and visitors (visit South Park Health Care’s website).
+In a partnership with HealthONE, South Park Health Care reopened in October 2019, ensuring quality health care for residents and visitors.
+Clinic management transitioned to Heart of the Rockies Regional Medical Center (HRRMC) on March 1st, 2023.
+To learn more about South Park Health Care, visit HRRMC’s website.

 The Board of Directors are all residents of South Park dedicated to seeing health care access return to our area.